McKenzie, Maryland

-McKenzie is an unincorporated community in Allegany County, Maryland, United States, containing only a few houses, and mostly land.
+McKenzie is an unincorporated community in Allegany County, Maryland, United States.

 Its name is derived from a family which owned a large farm along the river bottom in the area.
 It is located directly across from the Allegany Ballistics Laboratory in Rocket Center, West Virginia.
 The area was formerly a railroad junction of the Patterson Creek Cutoff and the main B&O line.
-McKenzie is also the site of one of the first settlements in Allegany County, where many pieces of glass, metal, stone, and some coins have been found.
+McKenzie is also the site of one of the first settlements in Allegany County.
 In the fields of the river bottom, arrowheads and flint can be found, suggesting a possible Native American community at one time, similar to the Barton, Maryland site.